academics - Logo

 Switzerland is not only one of the most innovative research nations in the world but also one of the most competitive.
 It occupies top rankings according to several criteria, which is no surprise given the amount of money and support it dedicates to research.
 The following figures outline the importance of science in Switzerland today:

-• 1.2 – the percentage of all scientific papers worldwide published by Swiss researchers, a top figure given the country’s population
+• 1.0 – the percentage of all scientific papers worldwide published by Swiss researchers, a top figure given the country’s population (source: State Secretariat for Education, Research and Innovation)

-• 2.98 – the percentage of inhabitants with doctoral degrees in 2014 – the highest in the world
+• 3.0 – the percentage of inhabitants with doctoral degrees in 2023 – the highest in the world (source: OECD report „Education at a Glance“)

-• 3.4 – the percentage of Swiss GDP invested in research and development (R&D), placing it fourth in the OECD rankings
+• 3.3 – the percentage of Swiss GDP invested in research and development (R&D), placing it fourth in the OECD rankings – OECD average: 2.92 percent (source: Bundesamt für Statistik)

-• 269 – the number of patents filed per capita in Switzerland in 2013, making it second only to Japan.
-In 2014, Switzerland had the highest number of internationally-registered patents per capita in the world
+• 1,112 – the number of patents filed per one million inhabitants in 2024 – the highest number of internationally-registered patents per capita in the world (source: European Patent Office)

 Universities play a critical role in science in Switzerland today and regularly place well in various rankings.
-In 2016 the Swiss Federal Institute of Technology (Eidgenössische Technische Hochschule Zürich, ETH Zürich) scored fourth in Europe and 22nd overall in the Times Higher Education World Reputation Rankings.
+In 2024 the Swiss Federal Institute of Technology (Eidgenössische Technische Hochschule Zürich, ETH Zürich) ranked twelfth in the Times Higher Education World Reputation Rankings.

 There are strong research links between universities and the industry, which means science plays a significant role in the Swiss economy.
 Multinational corporations have the financial wherewithal to push research and development, such as in healthcare, and they can provide valuable connections between work done at universities and in the industry.
 Their partnerships with small and medium-sized businesses, as well as with research and educational institutions and university spin-offs, promote Swiss innovation and create career opportunities in the relevant fields.